Frequently Asked Questions

-Your score and identifying information are automatically entered into UNCW’s registration system daily at 3:30pm.
-If you take the test after 3:30pm, you will need to wait until after 3:30pm on the following day for your scores to be in our registration system.
+Your score and identifying information are automatically entered into UNCW’s registration system daily.
+You need to allow 24 hours for your score to appear in the system before you can register for your course.
 Additionally, your score will appear on the screen, telling you your raw score, as well as the level of the course you placed into.
 Please print this page for your own records.

 WHICH CLASS IS RIGHT FOR ME?